WHAT IS CLOUD SEEDING?

 -Rain improves crop productivity and can also increase vegetation cover in an area.

--This method can improve rainfall quantity in areas with minimal rainfall.
+–This method can increase areas where farming can take place, since it can improve rainfall quantity in areas with minimal rainfall.

 Cloud Seeding Can Regulate Atmospheric Conditions